fleetdm/fleet/handbook/business-operations/README.md

 #### Vetty

-Fleet employees with access to Fleet's infrastructure undergo background check provided through Vetty.
+Fleet team members with access to Fleet's infrastructure undergo a background check provided through [Vetty](https://vetty.co/).
 Only the most recent background checks appear on the home page of Vetty's dashboard.
-To access a complete list of background checks run in Vetty scroll down to the bottom of the candidates page and click "View Historical."
+To access a complete list of background checks run in Vetty, scroll down to the bottom of the candidates page and click "View Historical".

 ### Equipment